Mendeley/api-design-documentation/README.md

 ##Nesting Resources
 Sometimes it maybe necessary to nest resources because a sub resource can't exist without a parent resource.
 Developers are encouraged to think about if resources need to be nested and if they could be identified by a single ID.

+URLS **MUST** not exceed two levels of nesting.

+All standards as outlined in the [Resources](#resources) section should be adhered to.

 *Problems with multiple identifiers*

-Maintaining multiple IDs can make extra work for clients having to maintain the relationships between parent and child.
+Maintaining multiple IDs can make extra work for clients having to maintain the relationships between parent and child resources.

 Overhead on server developers who have to validate multiple IDs.